igem-waterloo/wiki2019/Markdown/Results.md

 # Cloning

+## Linuron construct

 ![Linuron](https://2019.igem.org/wiki/images/d/d2/T--Waterloo--Linuron.png)

-We successfully assembled this construct!
-It was validated by colony PCR (amplifying inserted genes) and sequencing.
-We also confirmed operon expression by measuring GFP fluorescence.

 In this construct, the insert is was cloned into the BglII site between the Paph promoter and bjGFP sequence on the pRJPaph-bjGFP to give a transcriptional fusion with the linuron degradation genes.
 The insert itself was made by inserting the BBa_B0034 ribosome binding site ahead of each the *libA* and *nat1* genes through PCR.
 These were then inserted downstream of the Paph promoter in the order of *libA* then *nat1* by using Gibson Assembly/NEBuild.
 The coding sequences for the *libA* and *nat1* genes were codon optimised for *B. diazoefficiens* USDA 110.5.

+We successfully assembled this construct!
+It was validated by colony PCR (amplifying inserted genes) and sequencing.
+We also confirmed operon expression by measuring GFP fluorescence.

+## Glyphosate construct

 ![glyphosate](https://2019.igem.org/wiki/images/a/a4/T--Waterloo--Glyphosate.png)